 We conclude this introduction by highlighting the growing interest in isogeny graphs of elliptic curves with level structures in recent years.
 One such example is Goren--Kassaei's work \cite{gorenkassaei} that delved into the dynamics of Hecke operators on modular curves utilizing such graphs with $\Gamma_1(N)$-level structure.
-On a different vein, Arpin \cite{arpin} investigated the implications of isogeny graphs for equivalence classes of supersingular elliptic curves with $\Gamma_0(N)$-level structures in the realm of isogeny-based cryptography.
-During the preparation of the present article, we learnt about the recent work of Codogni--Lido \cite{codogni-lido}, where they considered more general level structures.
-Analogous to Theorem~\ref{thm:number-connected-comp}, they studied the number of connected components in these graphs.
-Moreover, they analyzed the eigenvalues of the associated adjacency matrices, establishing connections between these graphs and modular forms (the special case of $\Gamma_0(N)$-level structure was also studied in \cite{sugiyama,LM1}).
+In a different vein, Arpin \cite{arpin} investigated the implications of isogeny graphs for equivalence classes of supersingular elliptic curves with $\Gamma_0(N)$-level structures in the realm of isogeny-based cryptography.
+During the preparation of the present article, we learned about the recent work of Codogni--Lido \cite{codogni-lido}, where they considered more general level structures.
+Analogously to Theorem~\ref{thm:number-connected-comp}, they studied the number of connected components in these graphs.
+In addition, they analyzed the eigenvalues of the associated adjacency matrices, establishing connections between these graphs and modular forms (the special case of $\Gamma_0(N)$-level structure was also studied in \cite{sugiyama,LM-zeta}).